Your Directors present their Report together with the audited financial statements ofyour Company for the year ended 31st March 2018.

 A detailed analysis of your Company's performance is discussed in the ManagementDiscussion and Analysis Report which forms part of this Annual Report.

 F. CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-The policy on Related Party Transactions as approved bythe Board is uploaded on the Company's website and can be accessed at the Web-link:http://www.mahindra.com/resources/investor-reports/FY17/ AnnualReports/Links-AnnualReport.zip
+The Policy on Materiality of and Dealing with Related Party Transactions as approved bythe Board is uploaded on the Company's website and can be accessed at the Web-link:http://www.mahindra.com/resources/investor-reports/FY18/ AnnualReports/Links-AnnualReport.zip

 Statutory Auditors and Auditors' Report